canalplus/rx-player/src/transports/README.md

 A segment parser is a function whose role is to extract some information from the segment's data:

-- what its precize start time and duration is
+- what its precise start time and duration is
-- whether the segment should be offseted when decoded and by what amount
+- whether the segment should be offset when decoded and by what amount
 - the decodable data (which can be wrapped in a container e.g. subtitles in an ISOBMFF container).
 - the attached protection information and data to be able to decrypt that segment.